-The 2004 Incentive Plan permits the grant of three types of stock appreciation rights: Affiliated SARs, Freestanding SARs, Tandem SARs, or any combination thereof.
+A stock appreciation right ("SAR") entitles a participant to receive stock or cash equal in value to the excess of the fair market value of the shares of stock subject to the SAR on the date of exercise over the fair market value of those shares on the date of grant.
+The 2004 Incentive Plan permits the grant of three types of SARs: Affiliated SARs, Freestanding SARs, Tandem SARs, or any combination thereof.
 An Affiliated SAR is a SAR that is granted in connection with a related option and which will be deemed to automatically be exercised simultaneously with the exercise of the related option.
-A Freestanding SAR is a SAR that is granted independently of any options.
-A Tandem SAR is a SAR that is granted in connection with a related option with a related option, the exercise of which requires a forfeiture of the right to purchase a share under the related option (and when a share is purchased under the option, the SAR is similarly cancelled).
+A Freestanding SAR is a SAR that is granted in connection with a related option, the exercise of which requires a forfeiture of the right to purchase a share under the related option (and when a share is purchased under the option, the SAR is similarly cancelled).